 Ingredients

-You'll only need four simple ingredients to make this tasty dessert.
+You'll only need four simple ingredients to make this dessert.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Fresh pears: See the discussion below on the best varieties to use in this recipe.